The bariatric support network at Inspira Health helps empower individuals as they prepare for...

 Read MoreOnce your bariatric procedure is over and the healing process has begun, you will need to adjust to a whole new way of eating.
 Because your stomach will have changed in shape and size, portion control will play a critical role in your diet.
 This means you should eat smaller and more frequent meals to ensure you receive a range of vital nutrients.

-In the initial weeks following surgery, your digestive system can only tolerate liquids, soft foods and pureed foods.
+In the initial weeks following surgery, your digestive system can only tolerate liquids, followed by pureed/blended foods, then soft foods.
 Following a staged diet for the first four weeks after surgery will help your stomach heal.

 Stages include: